coverclock/com-diag-tesoro/README.md

 tested with FireFox on a x86_64 Ubuntu system, and with FireFox, Chrome, and Safari on a x86_64 Macintosh running MacOS Catalina.

+# Directories

+* bin - contains server-side JavaScript programs to be run under Node.js.
+* fs - contains snippets of changes to the tile server file system.
+* fun - contains BASH scripts for functional testing.
+* src - contains client-side HTML and JavaScript programs to be installed on the tile server.
+* txt - contains mostly unexplained notes about stuff I wanted to remember.

 # Architecture

 Tesoro follows the Model-View-Controller (MVC) pattern.
 Although all of the